TravelMapping/HighwayData/hwy_data/IDN/idnn/README.md

 Notes on routes (Bali):
 * The junction of N3/N4/N5 may be wrong (the 2019 log shows N3 entering on Jalan HOS Cokroaminoto, with presumably N5 on Jalan Gatot Subroto west of there).
+* N6's exact north end may be wrong.

 Notes on routes (Sumatera):
 * The maps in the 2019 log show many branches that are not listed in text.
 These are not mapped unless explicitly signed.
 There is also a lot of inconsistency between the list and maps (for example, what the list calls N21 is a second N31 on the maps, and what the maps call N21 doesn't seem to be un the list.
 There is even disagreement between maps; the Sumatera Barat map shows N15 but the Jambi map shows N19 for what is N15 in the list.